-Life-long learning and career growth enhance employee motivation and expertise, leads to new ideas, and results in value creation for patients.
+Life-long learning and career growth enhance employee motivation and expertise, stimulate new ideas and contribute to value creation.
 We are upskilling employees and building in-house capabilities to create an agile and resilient organization that is positioned for long-term sustainable growth.

-Our new Career Navigator platform uses AI to show personalized internal positions and mentoring and learning opportunities so our people can reach their highest potential.
-We are also leveraging the rapid technological advancements shaping our sector today and investing in the digital skills of our people for the future of health care.
+AI is also transforming our approach to talent development.
+Our Career Navigator platform allows employees to map out individual career paths and uses AI to personalize notifications of internal vacancies and mentoring and learning opportunities to support our people to reach their highest potential.
+We are also experimenting with AI coaches and AI-facilitated role-playing, so employees can practice new skills in a risk-free environment.